IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

         ├── files/rules
         └── java/com/ibm/plugin/rules
 ```
+[^1]

+[^1]: All directory trees in this file were generated using [this open-source tool](https://tree.nathanfriend.io/).
+If you need to modify a tree, please use this tool again to keep a coherent look.

 `plugin/rules` will contain the detection rules, organized by cryptography library, and `plugin/translation` will contain all files related to translation for this language.
 The `test` directory is not important at the beginning, it will be used only once we write detection rules, and we will cover it [later](#adding-support-for-another-cryptography-library).